 Mr. Lanctôt is a graduate of the École des Hautes Études Commerciales de Montréal (HEC) in business administration; he obtained his CPA/CA designation in 1989 and is a member of the Institute of Chartered Professional Accountants of Ontario.

-Mr. Lanctôt has been a member of Hôpital Montfort’s Board of Trustees since 2014, he is the chairman of the Finance and Audit Committee since June 2017 and is treasurer of the Board of Trustees since 2020.
+Mr. Lanctôt has been a member of Hôpital Montfort’s Board of Trustees since 2014.
+He has been the chairman of the Finance and Audit Committee from June 2017 until June 2022.
 He brings to this role a vast experience in financial management, performance management, risk management and process improvement and transformation.

-Roda Muse is a manager at the Ministry of Innovation, Science and Industry.
-She is also vice-president and school trustee at the Conseil des écoles publiques de langue française de l'Est de l'Ontario (CEPEO), a member of the Consortium leading the Centre Jules-Léger.
+Roda Muse is Secretary-General of the Canadian Commission for UNESCO.
+Previously, she worked for the Ministry of Innovation, Science and Industry and the Ontario regional office of Status of Women Canada.
+She was Vice-President and Trustee of the Conseil des écoles publiques de langue française de l'Est de l'Ontario (CEPEO) and a member of the Consortium governing the Centre Jules-Léger.

-Very active in the Francophone community, she has been a member of the Table féministe francophone de concertation provinciale de l'Est de l'Ontario, the Board of Directors of La Cité collégiale and the Eastern Ontario Community Family Health Team.
-Ms. Muse co-founded the Fondation Acacia, a charitable organization that aims to encourage excellence among visible minority Francophone youth through education and mentoring.
+Very active in the francophone community, she has been a member of the Table féministe francophone de concertation provinciale de l'Est de l'Ontario, the Board of Directors of the college La Cité and the Eastern Ottawa Community Family Health Team.
+Roda Muse co-founded the Acacia Foundation, a charitable organization dedicated to fostering excellence in young visible minority Francophones through education and mentoring.
 She is also very involved in diversity and women's issues.

-She holds a master's degree in teaching French as a foreign language from the Université Paul Valéry in Montpellier, France and a Master's degree in Public Administration with a major in International Management from ENAP (Université du Québec).
+Roda Muse holds a master's degree in teaching French as a foreign language from Université Paul Valéry in Montpellier, France and a master's degree in public administration with an international management option from ENAP (Université du Québec).